shrishtibit/todolistapp/README.md

-This is a simple to-do list application built using React.
+**This is a simple to-do list application built using React.**

+Visit this application here - https://app-to-dolist.herokuapp.com/